12 Top-Rated Attractions & Things to Do in Dortmund

 Address: Brinkhoffstrasse 4, 44137 Dortmund

-Also of interest is the Motor Car Museum, home to a collection of fine vintage vehicles, including Jaguars and Ferraris, plus displays relating to the development of Germany's auto industry.
+Also of interest is the Automobile Museum.
+Home to a collection of fine vintage vehicles, including Jaguars, Ferraris, and luxury Mercedes Benz models, the museum also includes fascinating displays relating to the development of Germany's auto industry.

 Address: Mooskamp 23, Dortmund